 Short-term limited duration insurance is specifically excluded from the definition of "individual health insurance coverage" (see Q/A2).
 Thus, most of the ACA requirements do not apply to short-term limited duration insurance.

 Only student health insurance plans that cannot be continued for more than one year will qualify as short-term limited duration coverage.
-The preamble to the final regulations provide the following examples of qualifying coverage: (1) policies for foreign students studying for only one semester in the U.S. or (2) U.S. students studying abroad for a summer.
+The preamble to the final regulations provided the following examples of qualifying coverage: (1) policies for foreign students studying for only one semester in the U.S. or (2) U.S. students studying abroad for a summer.
 The short-term limited duration insurance exemption from ACA does not apply to coverage that a student could have through the same health insurance issuer for one or more years during the course of his or her undergraduate or graduate education.
-The preamble to the final regulations further provide that the Centers for Medicare & Medicaid Services (CMS), which has authority to enforce these rules along with the states, will be monitoring insurers for proper classification of student health insurance plans as either individual health insurance or short-term limited duration insurance coverage.
-The preamble also provides that CMS is authorized to assess penalties for failure to comply with these requirements.
+The preamble to the final regulations further provided that the Centers for Medicare & Medicaid Services (CMS), which has authority to enforce these rules along with the states, will be monitoring insurers for proper classification of student health insurance plans as either individual health insurance or short-term limited duration insurance coverage.
+The preamble also provided that CMS is authorized to assess penalties for failure to comply with these requirements.

 A21.
-No. The preamble to the final regulations clarify that all student health insurance must comply with the applicable provisions of the ACA without regard to the citizenship of the student insured.
+No. The preamble to the final regulations clarifies that all student health insurance must comply with the applicable provisions of the ACA without regard to the citizenship of the student insured.
 International students with a J-1 visa are also required to carry a minimum level of health insurance coverage by the State Department, and those requirements are not eliminated as a result of the application of ACA to such policies.
 In the preamble to the final regulations, HHS confirms that the ACA and State Department rules do not conflict.
 Note that insurance sold to international students attending only one or two semesters will most likely qualify as short-term limited duration insurance coverage exempt from the ACA (see Q/A 20 ).

 A22.
 Given the unique characteristics of student health insurance plans and ACA’s rule of construction for such plans, the final regulations specify that a limited number of ACA requirements are inapplicable to student health insurance plans.
 The ACA rule of construction for student health insurance plans provides that